DewPat/testro/README.md

 # testro
-It's a markdown file in the repository
+It's a markdown file in the repository.
+Author - Dewang